-Table 132 Advanced Application > IP Source Guard > IPv6 Source Binding Status (Standalone mode)
+Table 135 Advanced Application > IP Source Guard > IPv6 Source Binding Status

-LABEL DESCRIPTION Source Address This field displays the source IP address in the binding.
+LABEL DESCRIPTION Clear Dynamic Source Binding Specify how you want the Switch to remove dynamic IPv6 source binding entries when you click Flush .
+Select All to remove all of the dynamic entries from the IPv6 source binding table.
+Select IPv6 Address and enter an IPv6 address to remove the dynamic entries snooped with the specified IPv6 address.
+Select IPv6 Prefix and enter a Prefix address to remove the dynamic entries snooped with the specified Prefix address.
+Flush Click this to remove dynamic IPv6 source binding entries according to your selections.
+Cancel Click this to reset the values above based or if not applicable, to clear the fields above.
+Index This field displays a sequential number for each binding.
+Source Address This field displays the source IP address in the binding.
 If the entry is blank, this field will not be checked in the binding.
 MAC Address This field displays the source MAC address in the binding.
 If the entry is blank, this field will not be checked in the binding.
 VLAN This field displays the source VLAN ID in the binding.
 If the entry is blank, this field will not be checked in the binding.
 Port This field displays the port number in the binding.
 If this field is blank, the binding applies to all ports.
 Lease This field displays how many days, hours, minutes, and seconds the binding is valid; for example, 2d3h4m5s means the binding is still valid for 2 days, 3 hours, 4 minutes, and 5 seconds.
 This field displays infinity if the binding is always valid (for example, a static binding). Туре This field displays how the Switch learned the binding.
 S: This static binding was learned from information provided manually by an administrator.
 DH: This dhcp-snooping binding was learned by snooping DHCP packets.

-25.11 IPv6 Static Binding Setup
+27.11 IPv6 Static Binding Setup